-Wasp Wipeout, a community-led conservation project that aims to significantly reduce German and common wasp populations in the Nelson-Tasman region this summer.
+Wasp Wipeout, a community-led conservation project that aims to significantly reduce German and common wasp populations.

 The German wasp (Vespula germanica) and common wasp (Vespula vulgaris) have been described as New Zealand's most abundant and devastating invertebrate pests.
 To appreciate their impact on the environment, and our native species, we first have to understand how many wasps there are.
 Studies have found that, at their peak, there can be up to 40 nests per hectare of beech forest.
 A nest can produce thousands of queens and thousands of workers, and there are about a million hectares of beech forest in the South Island.
 Based on these figures, there could be up to 40,000,000,000 (40 billion) wasp queens in the beech forest at the height of summer, and many more workers.